Banner image placeholder

 Subtitling 3.0

-This project has three mains strands:
+This project has three main strands:

 STRAND 1.
 Conduct interviews with professionals involved in production and distribution